 Goal #3: Individual and Cultural Diversity.
 Produce graduates who have the awareness, knowledge, and skills necessary to address issues of human diversity (defined broadly) and multiculturalism and who are capable of advocating for the needs and issues of underrepresented populations.

-Objective 3: Students will demonstrate awareness, knowledge, and skills related to human diversity and multicultural counseling.
+Objective 3: Students will acquire the awareness, knowledge, and skill that will enable them to provide culturally competent counseling services to clients from a diversity backgrounds.

 Competency 3: To accomplish Objective 3, students will: